 Acura MDX: With its introduction in 2001, the MDX quickly became a big success among those looking for an upscale, seven-passenger SUV.
 Given its comfort, handling and performance ability, all-wheel drive technology, number and quality of amenities, and top crash test scores, we can't believe its price relative to the competition.

-The most recent MDX generation, its second, debuted for 2007 and has been produced through the current model year.
+The second MDX generation debuted for 2007 and was produced through the 2013 model.
 As in the earlier version, there is one available trim level plus several different packages.
 Standard upscale features include a sunroof, leather upholstery, a tilt and telescoping steering wheel, satellite radio, Bluetooth connectivity, antilock disc brakes (ABS) with brake assist, stability control (with a stabilizing feature for trailer towing) and a full complement of airbags.